allenhwkim/angularjs-google-maps/README.md

 [As documented](https://developers.google.com/maps/documentation/javascript/reference#Marker), it reqires `position` as an attribute.
 You can list any [maker options](https://developers.google.com/maps/documentation/javascript/reference#MarkerOptions) as attribute of marker tag

-These are attributes of marker tag
+These are attributes of marker tag which ate EXACTLY the same as the documentation.

 <table>
 <tr><th>Attribute<th>Description